How passivity effect the characters in a work of literature

 Document 1

 Passivity also takes away the freedom of passive characters in a work of literature as evident in Raymond Carver short story Cathedral.
 The narrator’s wife has no freedom and cannot make any decision in their summer home.
 She needs urgent medical attention as well as a change of environment to improve her mental condition which is becoming worse with every passing day.
 Passivity makes the passive characters in a work of literature to suffer as a result of the actions and patronizing ways of active characters.
 In the Cathedral, the narrator suffers emotionally and fear his wife.
 He is aware of her wife constant communication with the blind man through audiotapes in which her wife even mentions him to the blind man.
+She tells the blind man everything personal including her feelings about marital life and the challenges she was going through.

 Sign up to view the full document!